dymmond/lilya/docs/en/docs/contrib/mail.md

 * `BaseMailBackend`: Pluggable backends (SMTP, Console, File, InMemory).
 * **Custom backends**: Easy integration with services like Mailgun, Brevo, Mailchimp, etc.

-With these tools, Lilya’s mail system is **powerful**, but async-native, lighter, and more flexible.
+With these tools, Lilya's mail system is **powerful**, but async-native, lighter, and more flexible.